Masters Frequently Asked Questions

 Note that US Nationals do require a student visa to come and study in the UK

-A student cannot make his/her Tier 4 visa application more than three months before the start of his/her course.
+A student cannot apply for a Tier 4 visa more than three months before the start of his/her course.

 I need unconditional offer to apply for my visa.
 Could you please send me an unconditional offer?

-Therefore if your offer is conditional on your submitting academic or any other evidence, we cannot make your offer unconditional until you have fulfilled the conditions set out in the offer letter.
+Therefore if your offer is conditional on your submitting academic or any other evidence, we cannot make your offer unconditional until you have fulfilled the conditions of your offer letter..

 How can I arrange to visit SOAS?